 ● Social Phobia(s) (including fear of flying)

 ● And any other psychological disorder recognized by the DSM-V

 If you are deemed eligible by a licensed mental health provider, you may obtain what is known as a letter of prescription to help facilitate this process.
-Dr. Jessica Hollander now provides these evaluations to determine whether you may qualify for this special accommodation.
+Dr. Jessica Hollander conducts these evaluations to determine whether you may qualify for this special accommodation.
 Please contact our office for additional information!

 *Important: Please do not assume that having an evaluation automatically makes you eligible to receive an ESA Letter of Prescription, as Dr. Tommasi may find that you do not qualify for the reasons which will be discussed with you at the time of your appointment.